ManyPrimates/manyprimates.github.io/personalitylinkage.md

 ### Do the same people need to rate all the individuals in our group?

-No – each primate just needs to be rated by people who know them, it doesn’t matter who else those people do or do not rate.
+No, each primate just needs to be rated by people who know them, it doesn’t matter who else those people do or do not rate.

 ### Who should I ask to fill in the forms?